ncagle/DNS-over-HTTPS/Survey:-curl-and-libcurl-2015.md

  2. Do you use curl/libcurl on multiple platforms?
  3. How many years have you been using libcurl?
  4. Are you subscribed to a curl mailing list?
+ 5. Tell us which features you use?
+(NEW 2015)
+ 6. Which SSL backends do you use?
+(NEW 2015)

 What kind of person are you?
 ----------------------------